-As you start to plan your landscape this spring, why not include a pollinator garden to help challenged bees?
+As you plan your landscape this year, why not include a pollinator garden to help challenged bees?
 The truth is, a pollinator garden will attract and support many species beyond bees, and will also improve the overall health of your ecosystem.

 I suggest that you include signage in your pollinator garden (Xerces Society is one good source) and make a point of showing your new garden to family, friends and neighbors.
 Many folks still see bees as a threat, but we can demonstrate how gentle bees are, their beauty, and their importance as pollinators.